Skip to main content

 note

-The Linux kernel provides a tunable setting that controls how frequently the swap space on disk is used, called swappiness.
-A swappiness value of zero means that the disk will be avoided unless absolutely necessary (when the server runs out of memory), while a swappiness value of 100 means that programs will use swap space almost instantly.
-Reducing the swappiness value reduces the likelihood of the Linux kernel sending an application's memory to swap space.
-Swap space is extremely slower than memory because it uses the disk instead of RAM.
-When processes' memory is swapped to disk, they can experience pauses, which can cause problems in services, such as Apache Zookeeper.
+The Linux kernel provides a tunable setting that controls how often the swap area on disk is used, called swappiness.
+A swappiness setting of zero means the disk will be avoided unless absolutely necessary (when the server runs out of memory), while a swappiness setting of 100 means programs will use the swap area almost instantly.
+Reducing the swappiness value reduces the likelihood of the Linux kernel sending an application's memory to the swap area.
+The swap area is extremely slower than memory because it uses disk instead of RAM.
+When the memory area of processes is transferred to disk, they may experience pauses, which can cause problems in services such as Apache Zookeeper.

 Terminal input